SciML/Catalyst.jl/docs/src/model_simulation/simulation_introduction.md

 ```

 ## [Performing SDE simulations](@id simulation_intro_SDEs)
 Catalyst uses the [StochasticDiffEq.jl](https://github.com/SciML/StochasticDiffEq.jl) package to perform SDE simulations.
-This section provides a brief introduction, with [StochasticDiffEq's documentation](https://docs.sciml.ai/StochasticDiffEq/stable/) providing a more extensive description. sBy default, Catalyst generates SDEs from CRN models using the chemical Langevin equation.
+This section provides a brief introduction, with [StochasticDiffEq's documentation](https://docs.sciml.ai/StochasticDiffEq/stable/) providing a more extensive description.
+By default, Catalyst generates SDEs from CRN models using the chemical Langevin equation.
+A dedicated section giving advice on how to optimise SDE simulation performance can be found [here](@ref sde_simulation_performance).

 SDE simulations are performed in a similar manner to ODE simulations.
 The only exception is that an `SDEProblem` is created (rather than an `ODEProblem`).
 Furthermore, the [StochasticDiffEq.jl](https://github.com/SciML/StochasticDiffEq.jl) package (rather than the OrdinaryDiffEq package) is required for performing simulations.
 Here we simulate the two-state model for the same parameter set as previously used:
 ```@example simulation_intro_sde